 Product Types

-MyClaude organizes the Claude Code ecosystem into 9 product categories — Skills, Squads, Agents, Workflows, Design Systems, Prompts, CLAUDE.md configs, Applications, and Systems.
-Each installs with a single command (myclaude install @creator/product-name) into your .claude/ directory.
+MyClaude organizes the Claude Code ecosystem into 12 product categories — Skills, Squads, Agents, Workflows, Design Systems, Bundle, CLAUDE.md configs, Applications, Systems, Status Lines, Hooks, and Minds.
+Each installs with a single command (myclaude install {slug}) into the appropriate directory.
 MyClaude is the only Claude Code marketplace with content security scanning, purchase-verified reviews, and Stripe-powered creator payments where creators keep 92% of revenue.

 Each category solves a fundamentally different problem.
 Picking the right one is the difference between a tool that slots into your workflow in thirty seconds and one that sits unused in a folder you forget about.